twitter/finagle/doc/src/sphinx/FAQ.rst

 is the same as above though.

 Server operators may prefer to measure their server side success rates excluding these classes of exceptions.
-The rationale is that these failures don't neccessarily represent a server side issue and are dependent on client side configuration (e.g. timeouts).
+The rationale is that these failures don't necessarily represent a server side issue and are dependent on client side configuration (e.g. timeouts).
 The recommended way to achieve this is to configure a custom `com.twitter.finagle.service.ResponseClassifier` via `$Protocol.server.withResponseClassifier(...)`.